danicat/pacgo/step05/README.md

 ## Overview

 We are almost there.
 We have both player movement and ghost movement.
-But our ghosts are still innofensive.
+But our ghosts are still inoffensive.

 It's time to add some danger to this game.
-Also, with great risks should come great rewards, so we will be also tackling the game win condition, by clearing the board of all it's dots.
+Also, with great risks should come great rewards, so we will be also tackling the game win condition, by clearing the board of all its dots.

 ## Task 01: Preparation

 For the game win condition we need to keep track of how many dots we have on the board, and declare win when this number is zero.

 We will need a mechanic to remove the dots from the board once the player stands over them.
-We will also keep track of an score to show the player.
+We will also keep track of a score to show the player.

-For the game over scenario, we will be giving the player one life and when a ghost hits they this life is zeroed.
+For the game over scenario, we will be giving the player one life and when a ghost hits them this life is zeroed.
 We then test for zero lives in the game loop to terminate the game.
 (It should be pretty straightforward to add support for multiple lives, but we will do this at a later step).

 Add the following global variables to track all of the above: